 Overview

 When enabled, Swipe will send HTTP POST requests to your configured webhook URL whenever specific events occur in your account.
-Each webhook request includes:
+Each webhook request includes:- Event data: Details about what happened

 - Signature: For request verification using HMAC